zimmoc/eventbase/README.md

   - Familiar magnifying glass icon to show the user that this is indeed a search field
   ![Search field](/assets/images/readme/searchfield.png)
-  - Spinner icon while fetching data to show user that their seach query was received.
+  - Spinner icon while fetching data to show users that their search query was received.
   ![spinner](/assets/images/readme/assets.png)

 - __Advanced search__
-    - Let's the user refine their search by adding variables like their city, date they're free and a genre.
+    - Let the user refine their search by adding variables like their city, the date they're free, and genre.
     - Search button with interaction states
     - When opening advanced search the arrow down changes to an arrow up to show the user that they can close the advanced search window
     ![Advanced search](/assets/images/readme/advancedsearch.png)